d-w-moore/irods-dev-orientation/vm.md

-# Virtual Machines, Dockers and Other Containers
+# Virtual Machines , Docker Containers , etc.

 <A name="QemuKvm"></A>